WITH US

 Securities Fraud, Corporate Fraud, Insider Trading, Stock Manipulations

-Security fraud charges can be second-degree felonies, which are punishable by up to 10 years in prison and a $1 million fine.
-A first-degree felony charge is punishable by up to 20 years in prison and $5 million fine.
+Securities fraud charges can range from second-degree felonies, which carry a maximum sentence of 10 years in prison and a $1 million fine, to first-degree felonies, which can result in up to 20 years in prison and a $5 million fine.

-Being charged with any of these crimes can devastate you personally, professionally, and financially.
-Your assets may be frozen by the government.
-You may be required to repay the money stolen.
-Your professional reputation may be destroyed, even without a conviction.
+Being accused of any of these crimes can have severe personal, professional, and financial consequences.
+Your assets may be frozen, forcing you to repay stolen money.
+Additionally, your professional reputation can be irreparably damaged even without a conviction.

 The Logue Criminal Defense